PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 Slice the two peeled or unpeeled cucumbers fairly thin and place them in a bowl.
 Sprinkle about 1 Tsp of salt over the cucumbers and let them sit.
 After about 15 minutes, strain out the water from the bowl.
 Add the sour cream to the cucumbers, adding more or less as desired.
 Add the white vinegar, the lemon juice, the chopped garlic, the dill, and salt and pepper as desired.
 Gently stir the cucumbers to evenly coat.
 Let it chill in the refrigerator for 1 hour before serving.

+###
+Jalapeño Cottage Garden Salad (Serves 1): Contributed by Sam

+This summer was our first time growing jalapeños and tomatoes, and grow they did.
+We had a steady harvest for a few months before the summer heat rang the bell in late August, and the plants wilted away.

+We used the jalapeños and tomatoes in a few meals, black bean taquitos, salads, and more.
+Here's a recipe for a summer salad that has a good kick to accompany the light flavors.

+**Ingredients:**

+* ½ cup low-fat cottage cheese
+* ½ cup chopped fresh tomatoes
+* ¼ cup chopped cucumber
+* 1 small jalapeño, finely chopped (remove seeds for less heat)
+* 2 tbsp finely chopped red onion
+* 1 tsp olive oil
+* 1 tsp balsamic vinegar
+* Salt and black pepper, to taste

+**Optional Add-ins:**

+* Handful of chopped spinach or other greens
+* Chopped bell peppers
+* A pinch of crushed red pepper for extra spice

+**Instructions:**

+1. In a medium bowl, combine cottage cheese, tomatoes, cucumber, jalapeño, and red onion.
+2. Drizzle with olive oil and balsamic vinegar.
+3. Season with salt and black pepper, then toss gently to mix.
+4. Add any optional veggies or crushed red pepper if desired.
+5. Serve immediately or refrigerate for later.
+Keeps for 2-3 days.

+This salad is perfect to enjoy in the bold summer heat, a cool fall evening, or as an appetizer for a winter feast.
+It's delicious.

 <<Summary>>